de Sitter Corrections to Gravitational Wave Memory

 Again, we look at the leading PN order by keeping only the electric radiative multipoles $\mathcal{U}_{2\pm2}$, while current-type pieces are PN-suppressed and neglected.
-Among the terms in \eqref{eq:spinmodesfin}, only two carry the projector $\left(1+(-1)^{l+l'+l''}\right)$ and can yield even–$l$ modes.
-Therefore, an $(l,m)=(2,0)$ ``leaked'' mode survives (absent in the asymptotically flat case, where $\left(1-(-1)^{l+l'+l''}\right)$ selects odd $l$).
-The term yields

-where we have expressed the result in terms of the radiative mass moments $\mathcal{U}_{lm}$, using Eq.~\eqref{eq:UUM}.
-Here, we have summed over $(m',m'')$, and only the $m=0$ component is retained, as appropriate for the memory observable.
+It follows that the leading spin memory is sourced solely by the $(l,m)=(3,0)$ mode; contributions from higher multipoles are subleading in the PN expansion.